Barbara Clayton: Biography

 Clayton was born in Liverpool on 2 September 1922 to Constance Evelyn (née Caine) and William Clayton, a food scientist who is credited with inventing salad cream.
 She was educated at St Nicholas Preparatory School in Orpington and Bromley County School for Girls, where she was head girl.
 She went on to study medicine at the University of Edinburgh, qualifying in 1946.
 Her interest in research took her to the Medical Research Council clinical endocrinology unit in Edinburgh.
 In 1949 she received a PhD for her research into oestrogens in 1949.

 Later that year she moved to London to become the Holden research fellow at St Thomas's Hospital Medical School, a position she held until 1956 when she became a chemical pathology lecturer at the School.
 Her research on hormones and the development of new biochemical techniques brought her recognition.

 In 1959, she moved to Great Ormond Street Hospital to become a consultant pathologist.
 There she researched genetic metabolic disorders suffered by newborn babies.
-She developed a new, less invasive test to diagnose phenylketonuria - the test and the special diet that Claydon also designed continue to be in common use today.
+She developed a new, less invasive test to diagnose phenylketonuria – the test and the special diet that Claydon also designed continue to be in common use today.
+She worked with dieticians to optimize diets for infants with phenylketonuria and other metabolic disorders.

 Over her career, Clayton published more than 200 academic papers.
-Concerned with the high levels of lead found in children's blood she co-authored, with five others, the article ‘Lead poisoning in children’ (Arch dis child 1964, 39, 1–13) and while a member of the Royal Commission on Environmental Pollution in the 1980s, campaigned and lobbied the UK government to enforce a ban on lead in petrol, paint and other products.
+Concerned with the high levels of lead found in children's blood she co-authored, with five others, the article 'Lead poisoning in children' (Arch dis child 1964, 39, 1–13) and while a member of the Royal Commission on Environmental Pollution in the 1980s, campaigned and lobbied the UK government to enforce a ban on lead in petrol, paint and other products.
+Her work showed a relationship between lead poisoning and intellectual impairment.

 In 1978 she became the University of Southampton's first female professor when she took up the position of Professor of Chemical Pathology and Human Metabolism.
 She was Dean of Medicine at the university from 1983 to 1986, and honorary consultant chemical pathologist at the Southampton General Hospital.
 In 1987 she was appointed Honorary Research Professor in Metabolism and researched the nutritional needs of the elderly, particularly those in care homes.

 She served on the Royal Commission on Environmental Pollution from 1981 to 1996 and chaired the enquiry into the Camelford water pollution incident in 1988.
+She concluded that the symptoms locals experienced after the Camelford incident were caused by anxiety due to media coverage.